 Hill Stations

-Towns and villages located in the hill country and mountain areas are called ‘hills stations’ in India.
-For Kerala, the two famous and most visited ones are Munnar and Wayanad.
-While Munnar is situated in the central, Wayanad is in the north of Kerala.
-Both these places are stunning areas filled with breathtaking views, untamed wildlife, diverse vegetation, tribal villages and many more places waiting for you to explore!
+In India, people call the towns and villages located in the hill country ‘hill stations’.
+For Kerala, the two most famous and visited hill stations are Munnar and Wayanad.
+Specifically, Munnar is situated in the central part of the state, while Wayanad is in the north.
+Both of these places are stunning areas filled with breathtaking views, diverse vegetation, and tribal villages.
+They also offer many more places for you to explore!

 Munnar

-Which areas to visit in Munnar, depends on the type of trip you are looking for.
-Some prefer visiting Munnar to relax, while others visit Munnar for adventures.
-Whatever the choice is, spending a week in Munnar will not be a waste of time!
+The best areas to visit in Munnar depend on the type of trip you are looking for.
+For example, some people visit Munnar to relax, while others seek adventure.
+Whatever you choose, spending a week here will not be a waste of time!

-Watching a beautiful sunrise after camping under the stars in Top Station.
-Taking a 1-hour jeep trek to the highest organic tea plantation in the world in Kolukkumalai.
-Relaxing at many of the wonderful resorts of Munnar.
-Driving your tuktuk/rickshaw through the misty Lock Hart gap road.
-Spotting some amazing and untamed wildlife in Eravikulam National park.
-Hiking to the highest peak in South India called Meesapulimala and being above the clouds is definitely something that shouldn’t be missed!
-These are the few things of the many things that you could or should spend time in Munnar.
+For instance, you can watch a beautiful sunrise after camping under the stars in Top Station.
+You could also take a one-hour jeep trek to the world’s highest organic tea plantation in Kolukkumalai or simply relax at one of Munnar’s wonderful resorts.
+In addition, consider driving your tuktuk through the misty Lock Hart gap road or spotting incredible wildlife in Eravikulam National Park.
+You definitely shouldn’t miss hiking to Meesapulimala, the highest peak in South India, to stand above the clouds.
+These are just a few of the many things you can do with your time in Munnar.

-As Munnar is a hill station, the best time to visit would be during the winter season which starts from the month of October to March, as everything will be green and fresh after the monsoon season.
+As Munnar is a hill station, the best time to visit is during the winter season which starts from October to March, as everything will be green and fresh after the monsoon season.

 Wayanad

-Wayanad is also famous for the lush green mountains, misty tea and coffee estates.
-All of which makes this place a visual treat for your eyes.
-To experience the same Chembra peak is a must-visit place, a heart-shaped lake on the highest peak in Wayanad surrounded by green fields.
-Sleeping under the sky and waking up to the clouds of Kurambalakotta viewpoint.
-Taking a ride through the Vythiri river in a Bamboo raft and jumping to this serene river for a quick refreshing swim.
-If lucky, enjoying the mud football with locals which happens mainly during the month of June to August will be one of the best memories you will be taking back.
-Again, these are just a few things mentioned and there are many more to explore in Wayanad.
+Wayanad is also famous for its lush green mountains and misty tea and coffee estates, all of which make this place a visual treat.
+To experience the same, a visit to Chembra peak is a must.
+Here you will find a heart-shaped lake on the highest peak in Wayanad, surrounded by green fields.
+Imagine sleeping under the sky and waking up to the clouds from the Kurambalakotta viewpoint.
+You can also take a ride through the Vythiri river in a Bamboo raft and jump into this serene river for a quick swim.
+If you are lucky, enjoying a game of mud football with locals, which mainly happens from June to August, will be one of the best memories you take back.
+Again, these are just a few things mentioned and there is much more to explore in Wayanad.

-Similar to Munnar, the best time to visit Wayanad is from October to February as the weather will be pleasant, comfortable and cool.
-It’s also the best for various activities like camping, boating, and hiking.
+Similar to Munnar, the best time to visit Wayanad is from October to February.
+During this time, the weather will be pleasant, comfortable, and cool.
+It’s also the best time for various activities like camping, boating, and hiking.

 Backwaters